 When a woman scans her surroundings for the highest-quality male, the civilized man with the admirable career isn’t on her list of priorities.
 Whether she’s aware of it or not, her criteria is set to finding the highest-quality human animal.

 The human animal embodies power; power is needless.

 Take a young, fertile woman in her mid-20s.
 The men available to her are predictably boring good-boys with their silly beards and leftist talking points.
 She understands that she’s supposed to like them, but something she can’t quite verbalize is missing.
-And she has that one little asshole in her third-period English class who never wants to listen, has a bad attitude, and openly mocks her to her face; he doesn’t take her seriously like her bearded good-boys and she can’t help but feel attracted to his entirely authentic showing of natural, budding Alpha male masculinity.
-Even at a young age this boy embodies the power of the human animal.
+And she has that one little asshole in her third-period English class who never wants to listen, has a bad attitude, and openly mocks her to her face; he doesn’t take her seriously like her bearded good-boys and she can’t help but feel attracted to his entirely authentic showing of natural, budding masculinity.
+Even as a kid, this boy embodies the power of the human animal.